Aberdeen Typhoon Shelter is a major harbour for fishing and recreational craft in Hong Kong.

-In order to address marine issues, BMT conducted a study including:
+In order to address marine issues, we conducted a study including:

 Sustainability - The challenge within this study was how to create improvements in marine transport and amenity, without destroying the ad hoc water taxi and “wallah wallah” services that are currently conducted.
 This required a careful review of fairway capacity and the requirements for mooring space.

-Innovation - BMT’s dynamic marine traffic simulation models were applied to examine risks of operations within the canal.
+Innovation - Our dynamic marine traffic simulation models were applied to examine risks of operations within the canal.

-Added Value - The ability to rapidly assess development options assisted the client in rapidly focusing on their preferred options, and the identification of key stakeholders who may be impacted.
+Added Value - The ability to rapidly assess development options assisted the customer in rapidly focusing on their preferred options, and the identification of key stakeholders who may be impacted.

-The Hong Kong Trade Development Council commissioned BMT, working together with the Li & Fung Institute of Supply Chain Management and Logistics (Chinese University of Hong Kong) to carry out a Consultancy Study on the competitiveness of Hong Kong as a Regional Distribution Centre.
+We were commissioned by the Hong Kong Trade Development Council, working together with the Li & Fung Institute of Supply Chain Management and Logistics (Chinese University of Hong Kong) to carry out a Consultancy Study on the competitiveness of Hong Kong as a Regional Distribution Centre.

 China has pledged to support Hong Kong's development of high-value goods inventory management and Regional Distribution Centres (RDCs).